iluvjava/Maths/Notebook 2.0 obsidian/AMATH 516 Numerical Optimizations/CVX Geometry/Convexity Preserving Operations for Functions.md

 > Let $f(x|c)$ be a convex function for all $c\in C$, we show that $\sup_{c\in C}f(x|c)$ is a closed convex function.

 **Proof**
+One may use the epigraphical interpretations of pointwise supremum.

+#UNFINISHED

 ---